joinpursuit/AC_4_Web/units/deepdive/lessons/pug_1/pug_1.md

       h2 Hello #{name}
 ```

-### Online Tester
+### Online Editor

-We will be using the online pug testing tool: [http://pug.surge.sh/](http://pug.surge.sh/)
+We will be using the online pug testing tool: [http://pug.surge.sh/](http://pug.surge.sh/).

+While in `express` we pass javascript values as variables to pug,  the online tool relies on JSON data.

-Most examples link to it directly.
+Most of the examples in the lesson link to it directly.

 ![online render screenshot](assets/screenshot_2.png?raw=true)